Deterministic Protocols in the SINR Model without Knowledge of Coordinates: Introduction

 Our protocols repeatedly use the following three sub-protocols: (a) \emph{Tree-Grower}, which creates a forest of trees from an arbitrary uncoordinated start state. (b) \emph{Tree-Cutter}, which cuts down the trees in a forest to trees of height at most one, called \textbf{stars}. (c) \emph{Token-Passing-Transfer}, which allows a forest of awake nodes to transmit messages to each other and surrounding nodes.
 We use these sub-protocols, assuming different upper bounds on the number of participating nodes, in a time-multiplexed fashion to construct Algorithm \emph{Wakeup}, which runs in $O(n \lg N \lg n)$ rounds.
-Our \emph{Multi-Broadcast} protocol uses the above three procedures to generate constant size stars, collect messages at the leaders, and then broadcast them throughout the network.
-It takes $O(n \lg N)$ rounds, assuming spontaneous wakeup.
-For uncoordinated wakeup, we first run \emph{Wakeup} and then run \emph{Multi-Broadcast} for a running time of $O(n \lg N \lg n)$ rounds.
 In order to create the backbone, we develop \emph{Backbone-Creation} which uses \emph{Tree-Grower} and \emph{Tree-Cutter}, and then runs in $4$ stages to create a backbone in $O(n \lg N)$ rounds assuming spontaneous wakeup.
 For uncoordinated wakeup, we run \emph{Wakeup} and then \emph{Backbone-Creation} in $O(n \lg N \lg n)$ rounds.
 Finally, we develop \emph{Backbone-Message-Exchange} for nodes within the backbone to communicate with each other in $O(\lg N)$ rounds, and \emph{Backbone-Message-Transmit} for nodes outside the backbone to communicate with their contact node within the backbone in $O(\Delta \lg N)$ rounds.
-In order to achieve our results, we require message size to be $O(\Delta \lg^2 N)$ bits\footnotemark[8].
+Our \emph{Multi-Broadcast} protocol uses \emph{Backbone-Creation} to create a backbone and subsequently employs \emph{Backbone-Message-Transmit} and \emph{Backbone-Message-Exchange} to transmit all messages to all nodes.
+It takes $O(n \lg N)$ rounds, assuming spontaneous wakeup.
+For uncoordinated wakeup, we first run \emph{Wakeup} and then run \emph{Multi-Broadcast} for a running time of $O(n \lg N \lg n)$ rounds.
+In order to achieve our results, we require message size to be $O(\Delta \lg N)$ bits\footnotemark[8].

 Our protocols extensively and repeatedly employ the tool of SSF based dilution.
 Coincidentally and quite interestingly, the structure of the main algorithms for the wakeup and multi-broadcasting problems have a broader structure akin to deterministic algorithms developed for broadcasting and gossiping developed in the literature for ad-hoc radio networks \cite{CGR00,GRX04,KP04c,Gasieniec10}.
 Thus, we feel that our work serves an important role in connecting the very rich older literature on ad-hoc radio networks and the newer literature on SINR model via the use of new available tools.